ga4gh-beacon/B2RI_Documentation/docs/tutorial-data-beaconization.md

 Here we are using `beacon` script in mode ***vcf***.
 This mode is one of the three available [vcf|mongodb|full].

 The parameters file is needed if you want to change the default values.
-See all the script options [here](https://github.com/EGA-archive/beacon2-ri-tools).
+Note that you must provide the **reference genome** (unless you're using `hg19` which is the default one) that was used to create your VCF.
+See all the script options [here](https://github.com/EGA-archive/beacon2-ri-tools#how-to-run-beacon).

 !!!
 Important
     **Note about timing**: We made the script _as fast as we possibly could_ with a scripting language.
 In this regard, the processing time scales linearly with the #variants, but it's also affected by the #samples.
 For instance, 1M variants with 2,500 samples will take around ~20-25 min.